mctinker/Map-Tasker/README_PyPl.md

 ## Display, analyze and edit the Tasker Project/Profile/Task/Scene configuration from within your browser, based on Tasker's exported XML file (e.g. backup.xml)

-This is an application in support of [Tasker](https://tasker.joaoapps.com/) that is intended to run in your default browser.
+This is an application in support of [Tasker](https://tasker.joaoapps.com/) that is intended to run in your desktop's default browser.

+## Key Features

+- Fine tune the display of the Tasker configuration (Map view)
+- Create a Diagram and Tree of the configuration (Diagram view, Tree view)
+- Import/Export XML directly from/to Android
+- Analyze a Tasker object using Ai
+- Add and Edit Tasker objects (Projects, Profiles, Tasks, and Scenes)
+- Easily identify issues with the configuration

+Sample output can be found [here.](https://github.com/mctinker/Map-Tasker/wiki)

 ## Installation: